chrisbodger/veincam2019/README.md

 VeinCam is an educational tool for vein visualisation that uses.
 It uses near infrared (nIR) light and a camera to stream a real-time image where veins can be easily seen.
 It is an open-source, build-it-yourself device so anyone who finds it useful will be able to construct it.
 There is a how-to guide of what materials to buy, how to put them together and the software to upload to get it all working.

 This is the repository for the continuation of the VeinCam Project as an ANU Engineering Captone Project in 2019.
 The repository for the previous work can be found [HERE](https://www.github.com/chrisbodger/veincam).
-This repository will be used to delineate and document the progress made this semester, in what is to be the next chapter of this exciting projet.
+This repository will be used to delineate and document the progress made this semester, in what is to be the next chapter of this exciting project.

 ---
 # Table Of Contents